Article

 To transform these managers into allies for your marketing plan, bring them in early in the process and clearly communicate how marketing benefits them as well.
 Do not overlook this step, as managers can provide increased legitimacy and authority to shift the mentality in their department from “I’ll get to marketing when I can” to “What can I do to help?”

 This buy-in process often requires an education component.
-Connect your marketing activities to ROI by tracking the path from strategy to tactic.
+Connect your marketing activities to ROI by tracking the path from strategy to execution.
 Show how each step helps build a program that leads to a shared business goal.

 Plan Your Measurement and Reporting Strategy